PoeticRainbow/golden-days/README.md

 Please, please, please tell me when/if you use my resource pack in a video!
 Not because I'm a control freak, but instead because I would love to see you using it! <3

 You are not allowed to redistribute my resource pack without official download links.
 You are not allowed to repackage my assets into your own resource pack without explicit permission.
+Please contact me on Discord in order to work out permissions for your own projects.